Western Asset Inflation-Linked Opportunities & Income Fund (NYSE:WIW) Announces $0.06 Monthly Dividend

 Western Asset Inflation-Linked Opportunities & Income Fund (NYSE:WIW – Get Rating) announced a monthly dividend on Monday, May 23rd, Wall Street Journal reports.
-Stockholders of record on Monday, October 24th will be given a dividend of 0.055 per share by the investment management company on Monday, October 31st.
-This represents a $0.66 annualized dividend and a dividend yield of 6.21%.
-The ex-dividend date is Friday, October 21st.
+Investors of record on Tuesday, November 22nd will be given a dividend of 0.055 per share by the investment management company on Wednesday, November 30th.
+This represents a $0.66 dividend on an annualized basis and a dividend yield of 6.21%.
+The ex-dividend date is Monday, November 21st.

-Western Asset Inflation-Linked Opportunities & Income Fund has raised its dividend payment by an average of 24.6% per year over the last three years.
+Western Asset Inflation-Linked Opportunities & Income Fund has increased its dividend by an average of 24.6% per year over the last three years.

 Western Asset/Claymore Inflation-Linked Opportunities & Income Fund is a closed-ended fixed income mutual fund launched and managed by Guggenheim Funds Investment Advisors, LLC.
 It is managed by Western Asset Management Company, Western Asset Management Company Limited, Western Asset Management Company Ltd., and Western Asset Management Company Pte.